Bandy AI Launch Signals Fashion Model Tools Are Moving Into Ecommerce Workflows

 The Bandy launch matters because it sits inside a category where visual pressure is already high.
 Salsify's 2025 Consumer Research found that 71% of shoppers bought fashion and apparel online, 77% rate product images and videos as very or extremely important, and 17% purchased after using a virtual try-on or placement preview tool.

-That does not automatically validate every AI model tool.
-It does show why apparel teams keep testing these systems: the category already depends on visual confidence, and digital shoppers are increasingly open to visualization help.
+The launch alone cannot validate every AI model tool.
+It shows why apparel teams keep testing these systems.
+The category already depends on visual confidence, and digital shoppers are increasingly open to visualization help.

 What is changing